 Please note: Last entry to the house is 4.15pm.
 For visitors with restricted mobility only the ground floor is accessible for wheelchair users; this includes the historic state rooms and workshops.
 Please contact us for more information.

 View installations from college students, including 'Vestiges' a sculpture by MFA student Chérie Lubbock, engaging with the preservation of legacy through the Edward James Archive.
 Installations also include 'Faust Stoff' a textile piece by Graduate Diploma Visual Arts student Maud Boothby.

-Head outside to see 'Painted Paces' by Graduate Diploma Visual Arts student Emma Rimmer on the grounds facing the college, inspired by James' footprint carpet.
+Head outside to see 'Painted Paces' by Graduate Diploma Visual Arts student Emma Rimmer on the grounds facing the college, inspired by James' footprint carpet, installation supported by Tim Jasper, masters of the art of kitchen design.
 In the historic Oak Hall watch 'A Conversation in Steel' a performance piece by MFA student Askild Winkelmann responding to photographs in the archive and conflicting balletic grace against agile fencing.

 Participate in a new sculpture by artist Diana Burch.
 Featuring and reimagining single-use plastics, the work will be transformed throughout the event.
 You will also be able to view her work 'Gravitation', made up of unique plastic cells which respond to the movement of their surroundings.

 See work by photographer Sam Ivin, whose pictures document social issues through individual stories, with a focus on migration.
 Sam has been awarded numerous signiﬁcant photography prizes including the Magnum Photos Graduate Photographers Award, May 2017.

 Drop in to the huts and follies throughout the gardens and try out a range of crafts.
 From making a simple bead necklace to your own miniature book, and handmade felt badges and bracelets to monoprinting.